alxdavids/ourbbg/content/post/golaco-tommy-smith.md

 Such periods can catalyse an instantaneous change in a football team's status.
 It's just as likely that they mysteriously disappear into the mist that hugs the close season.
-Leaving no trace except for the myth of an ancient beast that previously ruled these lands.
+Leaving no trace, except for the myth of an ancient beast that previously ruled these lands.
 Having dared to perform with the sort of short-lived swagger that can only come without an accompanying sense of expectation.